csmtr/VIMS-Evo/README.md

   - Versions `0.X`, are usable but i can't guarantee they are 100% stable.
 Before `1.X` release every version means I don't fully understand GIMS Evo code.
   - You can help me with this by commenting your ideas on the code.
 Let's give it a challenge to everyone.

+I won't promise any new feature!
+This is a fun project, I'm just trying to help those who are used to GIMS Evo or 3ds Max.
+There is already other tools that are much more moddern and at a great active development by the community, like [Sollumz](https://github.com/Skylumz/Sollumz) for Blender.
+I **do not want** anyone to see this as competition, for my personal dayly use, I choose Sollumz and I don't compare both, these are made by the community for the community.

 <br>
 <br>